Menu

 The handout which was provided at the 2025 event may be downloaded here - we don't foresee any significant changes to it this year.

 Registration for boats is open now.
-Owners of boats participating (Instructors) please register for the event and complete the event declaration form which can be found here.
+Owners of boats participating (Instructors) please register for the event and complete the event declaration on the Registration Form or download and return the form which can be found here.
 We need at least 4 boats, and the more the better!

 • 09 Oct 2026